-DEPARTMENT/NUMBER: TITLE (CREDITS) Course description.
+DEPARTMENT/NUMBER: TITLE (CREDITS)

+Instructor

+Course description.
 Prerequisite, corequisite, or permission.
 Term offered.
+(Gen Ed codes)

+Undergraduate Courses

+Art MAJORS, MINORS

+PROFESSORS: Kathleen D. Nolan, Christina Salowey (classical studies) ASSOCIATE PROFESSORS: Elise Schweitzer (on leave 2019-20)

+ASSISTANT PROFESSOR: Genevieve Hendricks

+VISITING ASSISTANT PROFESSORS: Andrea Martens, Paulo Morales, Claire Stankus

+FRANCES NIEDERER ARTIST-IN-RESIDENCE: Jeff Schmuki (spring term)

+PART-TIME LECTURERS: Richard Hensley, Donna Polseno, Jennifer Shamy (art education)

+The art department offers majors and minors in art history and studio art.

+Art History

-(Gen Ed codes) Instructor Undergraduate Courses Art PROFESSORS: Kathleen D. Nolan, Robert M. Sulkin (on leave fall term), Christina Salowey (classical studies) ASSOCIATE PROFESSORS: Jennifer D. Printz ASSISTANT PROFESSORS: Genevieve Hendricks, Elise Schweitzer FRANCES NIEDERER ARTIST-IN-RESIDENCE: Diane Edison (spring term) PART-TIME LECTURERS: Richard Hensley, Donna Polseno, Jennifer Shamy (art education) The art department offers majors and minors in art history and studio art.
-Art History The art history major offers students a knowledge of works of art in the context of the social, political, and intellectual cultures of which they are a part.
+The art history major offers students a knowledge of works of art in the context of the social, political, and intellectual cultures of which they are a part.
 Students learn to think, read, and write critically about art and to be astute interpreters of visual imagery.
 Art history majors progress through chronologically oriented survey courses into upper-level seminars and research projects.
 The program stresses individual student research and active leadership roles for students in small seminars.
 The art history major culminates in the senior seminar, an overview of the critical issues of the discipline, as well as in the writing of a senior paper and the public presentation of each senior's research.

 The curriculum is enriched through lectures and seminars by distinguished visiting art historians as well as by the Eleanor D. Wilson Museum program.
 All majors are encouraged to travel.
 Art history majors are encouraged to pursue internships in fields such as museum work, art galleries and auction houses, arts administration, architecture, historic preservation, and interior design, fields in which many majors find employment after graduation.
 Hollins art history majors have a 100-percent success rate at gaining acceptance into graduate programs in these fields.

-REQUIREMENTS FOR A MAJOR IN ART HISTORY: 12 courses (44 credits) - One studio art course (4) - Three courses from: ART 261: Ancient Art (4) ART 262: Medieval Art (4) ART 263: Renaissance and Baroque Art (4) or ART 264: Modern Art (4) - A minimum of three 300-level art history courses - ART 420: Critical Methods of Art History (4) - ART 471: Senior Art History Paper (2) - ART 472: Senior Art History Symposium (2) - Two additional courses must be chosen from 200- or 300-level art history courses, which may include ART 290/390 with prior approval from the department chair (8) - Up to two courses from a Hollins Abroad program may be applied to the major/minor, with approval from the department chair - A reading knowledge of French and German is strongly advised, as is the study of allied courses in history and literature REQUIREMENTS FOR A MINOR IN ART HISTORY: 5 courses (20 credits) - Three courses at the 200 level in art history - Two courses at the 300 level in art history COURSES IN ART HISTORY:
+REQUIREMENTS FOR A MAJOR IN ART HISTORY:

+12 courses (44 credits)

+- One studio art course (4)

+- Three courses from:

+ART 261: Ancient Art (4)

+ART 262: Medieval Art (4)

+ART 263: Renaissance and Baroque Art (4) or

+ART 264: Modern Art (4)

+- A minimum of three 300-level art history courses

+- ART 420: Critical Methods of Art History (4)

+- ART 471: Senior Art History Paper (2)

+- ART 472: Senior Art History Symposium (2)

+- Two additional courses must be chosen from 200- or 300-level art history courses, which may include ART 290/390 with prior approval from the department chair (8)

+- Up to two courses from a Hollins Abroad program may be applied to the major/minor, with approval from the department chair

+- A reading knowledge of French and German is strongly advised, as is the study of allied courses in history and literature

+REQUIREMENTS FOR A MINOR IN ART HISTORY:

+5 courses (20 credits)

+- Three courses at the 200 level in art history

+- Two courses at the 300 level in art history

+COURSES IN ART HISTORY: